Hunter200165/LPatternMatch/README.md

 Unicode is turned on by default, I suppose it might decrease speed of execution when working with non-Unicode data.

-If you do not need Unicode support - just comment out the directive `{$Define UNICODE}` in the LPatternMatch.Core.pas
+If you do not need Unicode support - just comment out the directive `{$Define UNICODE}` in the LPatternMatch.Core.pas.
+Also, if you need only English language characters (so basically only first 127 symbols of ASCII table) - you might want to turn on static ranges comparison (uncomment directive `{$Define StaticRanges}` in LPatternMatch.Core.pas), which decreases size of exe dramatically (mostly because of Character unit).

 # Delphi compatibility